sollidius/Prometheus/README.md

 Quick Installation

-- Create a Database with a User, import the prometheus.sql file
+- Create a Database with a User, Import the prometheus.sql file
 - Update /pages/functions.php with your login details
-- Add "you_had_one_job.php" and "come_to_the_dark_side_we_have_cookies.php" to your crontab, for example:
+- Add "you_had_one_job.php" and "come_to_the_dark_side_we_have_cookies.php" to your Crontab, for example:

 */1 * * * * /usr/bin/wget --spider http://wi.yourdomain.com/you_had_one_job.php <br />
 */5 * * * * /usr/bin/wget --spider http://wi.yourdomain.com/come_to_the_dark_side_we_have_cookies.php

-- Run /toolbox/create_account.php in your browser, you should now able to login with Email: 123@123.de and Password: 123456789
+- Run /toolbox/create_account.php in your Browser, you should now able to login with the Email: 123@123.de and Password: 123456789
-- DELETE /toolbox, this folder is just for debug/testing or fuck i locked me out again purposes.
+- DELETE /toolbox, this folder is just for debug/testing or fuck I locked me out again purposes.
 - Done, you can go to Settings > General and change your Language if you wish.
 - Read our FAQ: https://github.com/Ne00n/Prometheus/wiki/FAQ